A guide to live-streaming and webinars

 In August 2018, 'Reaching an audience' was published, providing an introductory guide to digital live-streaming events and presentations.

-After a lent lecture series was trialled to be streamed live online, reaching a further audience who weren't present was such a rewarding experience for both the audience and presenters, the knowledge and skills had to be shared.
+After a lent lecture series was streamed live online as a trial, reaching a further audience who weren't present was such a rewarding experience for both the audience and presenters, the knowledge and skills had to be shared.

 This book was inspired by the authors' experience of successfully providing live-streaming of an illustrated talk from a village hall in rural Herefordshire.